AKEckhardt/AKEckhardt.github.io/_pages/about.md

 You are a postdoctoral researcher and interested in joining the group?
 We are happy to support you in your grant application at funding agencies such as <a href="https://www.humboldt-foundation.de/en/apply/sponsorship-programmes/humboldt-research-fellowship">Alexander von Humboldt Foundation</a> or the <a href="https://marie-sklodowska-curie-actions.ec.europa.eu/actions/postdoctoral-fellowships">Marie Skłodowska-Curie</a> program.
 <br/> <br/>

 You are a current Master or PhD student in chemistry?
-Win a three-month reasearch stay in our group and take part at the
+Win a paid three-month reasearch stay in our group and take part at the
-<a href="https://www.solvation.de/education/student-challenge/6-eckhardt-group">RESOLVstudent challenge 2024</a>!
+<a href="https://www.solvation.de/education/student-challenge/6-eckhardt-group">RESOLV student challenge 2024</a>!
 (Deadlines: 12/31/2023 and 06/01/2024)
 <br/> <br/> </p>
 <p align="center">
 <a href="https://www.solvation.de/education/student-challenge/6-eckhardt-group"><img src="https://AKEckhardt.github.io/images/Challenge.png" alt="Link" width="35%" height="auto%"/></a>